mwang87/q2_metabolomics/README.md

 ![img](img/manifest_file.png)

-## Spectrum Count Qualitative Analysis

-### Food Cross Sectional Study
+# Tutorials
 In this tutorial, we will learn how to analyze metabolomics data using the metabolomicsgnps plugin for QIIME 2.
 We will leverage Global Natural Products Social Molecular Networking (GNPS) to make metabolomics data accessible within the QIIME 2 platform.
 We will then investigate the data by running some simple descriptive statistical analyses available through QIIME 2.

+This tutorial contains two different approaches of analysis with two example data sets, respectively.

+1) Spectrum Count Qualitative Analysis
+a) Food Cross Sectional Study
+b) Longitudinal Study
+2) Feature Based Quantification Analysis
+a) Food Cross Sectional Study
+b) Longitudinal Study

+The dataset we will use for this tutorial contains a) cross sectional data from plant or animal sources and b) longitudinal data on the fermentation process of milk to yogurt.

+## 1) Spectrum Count Qualitative Analysis
+### 1a) Tutorial for Spectrum Count Qualitative Analysis: Food Cross Sectional Study

+In this tutorial, we will learn how to analyze metabolomics data using spectrum count qualitative analysis.
 The dataset we will use for this tutorial contains cross sectional data from plant or animal sources.

 Before you submit your files to GNPS, navigate to the folder, where your raw data and manifest.csv file is located: